Multilingual Simplification of Medical Texts: The Corpus

 Overall, the macro-average F1 score across annotators was 0.89, indicating high agreement for the alignment task.
-Non-overlapping alignments are rare; a major source of disagreement between annotators was related to multiple alignments made to the same simple sentence (multi-alignments) that were either captured by some annotators but excluded by others.
-Since the content in the abstracts is highly technical (and in some cases contrasted significantly in style and vocabulary with the simplified summary), annotators had difficulty determining whether some sentences conveyed similar meaning.
-In general, annotators were conservative, only aligning sentences when they were confident in the alignments.
-Therefore, there is a low prevalence of incorrect alignments (i.e., alignments are high-precision).
-Annotators typically used {\sc anno-viewer}'s sentence similarity sorting to verify their alignments or to identify additional multi-alignments.
+Non-overlapping alignments are rare; a major source of disagreement between annotators was related to multiple alignments made to the same simple sentence (i.e., \textit{multi-alignments}) that were either captured by some annotators but excluded by others.
+Since the content in the abstracts is highly technical and in some cases contrasted significantly in style and vocabulary with the plain-language summary, annotators had difficulties in determining whether some sentences conveyed similar meaning.
+Nevertheless, annotators were in general conservative, only aligning sentences when they were confident in the alignments.
+Therefore, there is a low prevalence of incorrect alignments.
+The overall alignments are high-precision.
+Annotators typically used {\sc anno-viewer}'s sentence similarity sorting function to verify their alignments or to identify additional multi-alignments.

 \paragraph{Dataset Summary.}